Skip to main content

 SuperStable

-Flights become SuperStable at their original ETA_FF.
+Flights become SuperStable at their original ETA_FF (i.e. the ETA_FF at the time they became stable).
 Processing is the same as Stable, but the flight is fixed in position.
 All new flights are positioned after it.
 Displacement only occurs through controller action on this flight or a preceding flight.

 Frozen